node-red-contrib-redis-variable 1.2.0

-A comprehensive Node-RED node for Redis operations with universal payload-based configuration, automatic JSON handling, and SSL/TLS support
+A comprehensive Node-RED node for Redis operations with universal payload-based configuration, automatic JSON handling, SSL/TLS support, and advanced pattern matching with pagination

 npm install node-red-contrib-redis-variable